 The first lymph nodes that cancer cells spread to are the lymph nodes found just along the side of the esophagus (peri-esophageal lymph nodes.
 Cancer can then spread into the middle of the chest (mediastinal lymph nodes) and into the areas of the neck above the collar bone (supraclavicular lymph nodes) or into the abdomen (peri-gastric and celiac lymph nodes), depending where the primary esophageal cancer is located.

 Esophageal cancers can also spread through the bloodstream.
 Cancer cells gain access to distant organs via the bloodstream and the tumors that arise from cells' travel to other organs are called metastases.
 Cancers of the esophagus generally spread locally or to lymph nodes before spreading distantly through the bloodstream.
-Hence, the incidence of distant metastases upon diagnosis is fairly low.
-It was previously thought that esophageal cancer almost never spread distantly.
-However, as more and more patients are cured of their local disease with advancements in therapy, this is unfortunately now known not to be the case.

 The staging system used in esophageal cancer is designed to describe the extent of disease within the esophagus, in the surrounding lymph nodes, and distantly.
 The staging system used to describe esophageal tumors is the "TNM system", as described by the American Joint Committee on Cancer.
 The TNM systems are used to describe many types of cancers.
 They have three components: T-describing the extent of the "primary" tumor (the tumor in the esophagus itself); N-describing the spread to the lymph nodes; M-describing the spread to other organs (i.e.-metastases).
 The staging system for esophageal cancer is complex.
 The most recent 7th edition (2010), TNM staging system provides a separate staging for squamous cell carcinoma and adenocarcinoma of the esophagus.